Nadil-K/lm-spell/README.md

 ## Fine-tuned Models and Datasets

-Fine-tuned models and datasets: https://huggingface.co/lm-spell
+Fine-tuned models and datasets can be downloaded from [Huggingface](https://huggingface.co/lm-spell)

 ## License